transeptorlabs/transeptor-bundler/README.md

 5. Start local eth node `yarn local-eth` - Will also deploy the entrypoint contract please wait for environment vars to be printed in the console and copy it to the `.env` file.
 6. In a new terminal window start the bundler node with live watch for local dev. `yarn dev`

+- The `relayer` node will start on `http://localhost:4337/rpc`.
-The bundler will start on `http://localhost:4337/rpc`.
-You can now make changes to the code and the bundler will automatically restart.
-Happy hacking!
+- The `bundle-builder` node will start on `http://localhost:4338/rpc`.

+You can now make changes to the code and each node will automatically restart.

 #### Local dev scripts